Only available in Google Ad Manager 360

 PPID (Publisher provided identifier) is a Google Ad Manager 360 feature that might not be enabled for your network.
 Contact your account manager to activate PPID.

-The Publisher provided identifier (PPID) allows publishers to send Google Ad Manager an identifier for use in frequency capping, audience segmentation and targeting, sequential ad rotation and other audience-based ad delivery controls across devices.
-PPID is not currently supported in Google Ad Manager's reach reporting or conversion tracking.
+The Publisher provided identifier (PPID) allows publishers to send Google Ad Manager an identifier for use in frequency capping, audience segmentation and audience targeting, sequential ad rotation, and other audience-based ad delivery controls across devices. #PPID

-If a user has opted out of personalized ads via Ads Settings, features permitting the use of PPID for targeting ads to the user's browser or app will be disabled.
-If using PPID in a server-side ad serving setting the user must have access to a mechanism to opt out of interest-based advertising.
-If a user opts-out of the publisher's use of PPID in connection with advertising, or deletes his or her account, the publisher must immediately stop sending Google the PPID associated with that user.
+- If a user opts out of the publisher's use of PPID in connection with advertising, or deletes their account, the publisher must immediately stop sending Google the PPID associated with that user.

 Google Publisher Tags

 Sets values for publisher-provided ID for use in frequency capping and other audience-based activities.